boggydigital/clo/README.md

   declared in clo.json (technically, you can use that value and if it's the only value, it'll be expanded)

-Please see [Dispatching command requests and handling built-in commands](#dispatching-command-requests-and-handling-built-in-commands) to understand what needs to be done to support 'help' command.
+Please see [Routing command requests and handling built-in commands](#routing-command-requests-and-handling-built-in-commands) to understand what needs to be done to support 'help' command.

 ## Working with arguments